Master asymptotic analysis and big-O notation in data structures to optimize algorithms and improve program efficiency.

 Algorithm Optimization

-In other words, understanding Big-O notation is an optimization way of algorithms.
+In other words, understanding Big-O notation is an optimisation method for algorithms.
 Research on time complexities of different operations allows the developers to find out performance bottlenecks and inform designers about choosing data structures or algorithms.

 Realworld Applications